KeanuVentura/CookingUpInsights/README.md

 > “I need you to understand that you’re not just cleaning, you’re resetting the systems”
 > — Sydney, *The Bear*

+The following data cleaning steps I took were:

+1. Left merge the RAW_recipes and RAW_interactions datasets together

+2.

 | Column         | Description     |
 |----------------|-----------------|